skooter500/OOP-2016-2017/README.md

 ## Learning outcomes

-Use variables
+- Use variables
-Use for loops
+- Use for loops
-Use methods
+- Use methods
-Construct an algorithm to solve a problem using sin, cos and the unit circle Use drawing and colours in a Processing sketch
+- Construct an algorithm to solve a problem using sin, cos and the unit circle
+- Use drawing and colours in a Processing sketch
-Use random numbers
+- Use random numbers
+- Be creative with code

 In the lecture we learned how to make spiral shapes using a for loop with sin and cos.
 In the lab today you will make a sketch that draws star shapes with random numbers of points and random colours.
 Here is what the finished sketch could look like: